FIRST-TIME CRUISE TIPS

 If you don’t book early, it might be worth waiting for last-minute deals, but you’ll have fewer options for choosing your stateroom.

 Not everyone can plan a trip several months down the road, so keep checking.
 If it’s underbooked, the sailing you’ve been eyeing may be discounted as departure gets closer.

 Anyone who has heard me talk about the injuries I sustained from a fall in Croatia while traveling along the Dalmatian coast knows I don’t leave home without it.
 When I was alone in a hotel room in Opatija unable to walk (with breathtaking window views of the Adriatic Sea, but still), the insurance company back in the States took care of everything.
 They got me home safely and efficiently through carefully planned evacuation efforts – not an easy task considering where I was, the condition I was in, and how far I was from home.
 (Ed.
-Note: Watch for a post on choosing the right travel insurance for your cruise … coming soon.)
+Note: Check out our post on choosing the right cruise.)

 The time for asking for a discount is when you book your cruise.
 As Ben Sims said, “There are even more perks when you find a cruise line you like.
 We’ve found on some lines like Royal Caribbean, you may be eligible for a variety of discounts like drink specials and VIP lounges onboard, upgrades and free nights.”